 To dismiss near death experiences as sheer nonsense leads to conclusions even more ridiculous than orthodox Christian interpretations of them.

-If, on the other hand, you consider the existence of Atlantis to be nonsense, your position is much stronger.
+On the other hand your position is much stronger if you consider the existence of Atlantis to be nonsense,

 Where am I leading?